Health Benefits of Superfoods

 Antioxidants are capable of counteracting the damaging effects of oxidation, for disease prevention.

 Overcooking vegetables and fruits destroys nutrients, always cook your superfoods lightly or better still, eat raw!
-Experiment with different superfood nutrient dense recipes, include hemp protein powder in smoothies and other recipes, providing balanced superfood nutrient benefits, high protein, fibre, Omega 3 levels, trace minerals, all essential amino acids and other essential fatty acid nutrients.
+Experiment with different superfood nutrient dense recipes, include pea protein powder in smoothies and other recipes, providing balanced superfood nutrient benefits, high protein, fibre, Omega 3 levels, trace minerals, all essential amino acids and other essential fatty acid nutrients.
 Ground flaxseed is high in Omega 3, fibre, lignans, phytoestrogens, providing real superfood support to the digestive tract, helping absorption of nutrients.

 Try to include as many superfoods as possible in your diet, experiment with using lots of different colours on your plate and aim to eat 20 different foods every week.
 This will really boost your superfood and nutrient intake!